 Studies have conflicting findings as to whether talcum powder alone causes different cancers.
-But as recent large lawsuits have claimed, talcum powder might have the potential to damage reproductive organs and cause internal inflammation for women who use or have used it daily.
-Men have also brought claims forward stating that it has caused mesothelioma.
-If you use talcum powder daily, keep reading to learn about the product, what the risks might be, and if you might be eligible to file a Louisville talcum powder lawsuit.
+But as recent large product liability lawsuits have accused, talcum powder might have damaged reproductive organs and caused internal inflammation for women who used it daily.
+Men have also claimed it caused their mesothelioma.

-What is Talc?
+What Is Talc?

-Talc is chemically related to asbestos, and for a while was also commonly combined with asbestos.
+Talc is chemically related to asbestos and, for a while, was also commonly combined with asbestos.
 As you’ve probably heard before, asbestos is toxic.
 Once studies showed that asbestos was not safe for people in any amount, talc was legally ordered to be asbestos-free starting in the 1970s.

 Risks of Talcum Powder Use